Small sky diving plane crashes in Sweden | DW | 08.07.2021

 Media reports stated that eight skydivers were on board, plus the pilot.
 Police confirmed "several" people were killed but did not immediately provide a precise death toll.

-At least one person was rescued from the crash site and taken to hospital with serious injuries, Sweden's Expressen news agency reported.
+At least one person was rescued from the crash site and taken to hospital with serious injuries, Sweden's Expressen newspaper reported.

 The small propellor plane caught fire after crashing and the cause of the accident is not yet known.